soumyadipdas37/finescoop.github.io/source/_posts/thousands_of_antimaskers_who_believe_pandemic_is_a_hoax_march_against_lockdown_in_london.md

-Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland MAGA caravan sprays \'ball bearings\' at BLM protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer Russian war planes get unnervingly close to American B-52 Private bullet plane revealed Otto Aviation Group LLC Windsurfer rescued after telescope user spotted him in difficulty French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Anti-lockdown protesters gather in Trafalgar Square Anti-mask protesters participate in the Unite for Freedom demonstration outside Downing Street on Saturday.
+Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer
+\'Illegal rave\' in Banwen South Wales sees crowds dancing in field Russian war planes get unnervingly close to American B-52 Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head Anti-mask protesters participate in the Unite for Freedom demonstration outside Downing Street on Saturday.
 Participants are calling for a return to \'normal\'
 Signs reading \'masks are muzzles\' and \'new normal = new fascism\' were brandished by protesters during the demonstration on Saturday
 An anti-mask protester speaks to police during the Unite for Freedom protest in Trafalgar Square on Saturday